-[For a RIBs supporting operation in non-contiguous spectrum within any operating band, the OTA blocking requirements apply in addition inside any sub-block gap, in case the sub-block gap size is at least as wide as twice the interfering signal minimum offset in tables 10.5.2.2-1 and 10.5.2.2-3.
+[For a RIBs supporting operation in non-contiguous spectrum within any operating band, the OTA in-band blocking requirements apply in addition inside any sub-block gap, in case the sub-block gap size is at least as wide as twice the interfering signal minimum offset in tables 10.5.2.2-1 and 10.5.2.2-3.
 The interfering signal offset is defined relative to the sub-block edges inside the sub-block gap.]

 [For a multi-band RIBs, the OTA blocking requirements apply in the in-band blocking frequency ranges for each supported operating band.
 The requirement applies in addition inside any Inter RF Bandwidth gap, in case the Inter RF Bandwidth gap size is at least as wide as twice the interfering signal minimum offset in tables 10.5.2.2-1 and 10.5.2.2-3.]